Privacy Policy

 • Enhanced DBS Certificate: We process information about your Enhanced DBS Certificate status to comply with our Legal Obligation to protect minors in educational settings.
 It is also in our Legitimate Interests to verify the backgrounds of our tutors to ensure the safety of our students and their families.

-• Deployment: When this service is deployed, we will process conversations with the AI to provide personalised responses.
-This may include personal data you choose to share.
-We will use Google's AI services to operate this feature, and your chat history will be retained for a limited period (e.g., up to 90 days) to improve the service, which is also based on our Legitimate Interests.
-You will have the option to delete your chat history at any time.
+• Deployment: We will process conversation history with the AI to improve our agent provide personalised responses.
+We will use Google's AI services to operate this feature, and your chat history will be retained for a limited period (e.g., up to 90 days) to improve the service, which is also based on our legitimate interests.
+Your data privacy rights are not affected.

 Data Storage and International Transfers